 Hoping that self-employment through gig economy can solve their financial woes, a hard-up UK delivery driver and his wife struggling to raise a family end up trapped in the vicious circle of this modern-day form of labour exploitation.

 Odette is a 8-yr-old girl who loves to dance and draw.
 Once she has become an adult, Odette realizes she was abused, and immerses herself body and soul in her career as a dancer while trying to deal with her past.

 Claire, a 50-year-old divorced teacher, creates a fake Facebook profile of a 24-year-old woman.
-She finds a photo of a pretty young brunette and uses it.
+She finds a photo of a pretty young blonde and uses it.
 She has created an entirely fictional character, but why?

 The movie depicting real-life events that were still on trial, Father Preynat's lawyers tried in the week before release to prevent the film from hitting cinemas, at least until the judgment and despite its Silver Bear won at the Berlin Film Festival a few days prior.
 They invoked the fact that Father Preynat is presumed innocent until convicted.
 The court decided to allow the movie to be released, arguing the priest had already pleaded guilty.
 See more »

 13 of 22 people found this review helpful.

 Was this review helpful to you?